 Is a friend or loved one struggling with ketamine misuse?
 Quitting the substance for good can be difficult, and it’s important to learn how to support and enable their recovery.
+You can read all about ketamine addiction and treatment here.

-Today we’re going over how you can help a friend or loved one end their habit.
+In this post, we’re going over how you can help a friend or loved one end their habit.
 We’ll cover why it’s beneficial to stop, withdrawal symptoms you should be careful of and practical steps you can take to support them.

 Extreme Ketamine Use and the K-Hole